-The reticulated python is one of the largest snakes in the world, with some individuals reaching up to 32 feet long.
-They are native to tropical regions in Asia and sometimes kept as pets by experienced snake owners with lots of space.
+The reticulated python is one of the largest snakes in the world, with some reaching up to 32 feet long.
+They are native to tropical regions in Asia, and are sometimes kept as pets by experienced snake owners with lots of space.

 Due to their large size, they can lay between 25 and 80 eggs at a time.